-For accountants that deal with publicly owned companies, ensuring your IT infrastructure is SOX-complaint is a must.
+For accountants that deal with publicly owned companies, ensuring your IT infrastructure is SOX-compliant is a must.

 By upgrading fiscal reporting laws, many of which were over 60 years old, the Sarbanes-Oxley Act (as it was known upon ratification) changed the way that accountants were required to go about presenting information to the boards of publicly traded companies, and thus places an emphasis on IT to assist in accomplishing this task.
 Since the law calls for dynamic reporting requirements to be put in place, including pro-forma figures, stock transactions of corporate officers, and off-balance-sheet transactions, computing was to play a larger role than ever in the execution of proper oversite under the Sarbanes-Oxley Act.